How I AI

 Evaluation and Testing

-Reviewing screens for basic state consistency takes up too much time.
+Reviewing screens for basic state consistency can take up a lot of time.
 I built a custom Copilot prompt to act as an automated design auditor.
 I feed it screenshots of my desgin and it checks the logic and evaluates the design against our visual guidelines, as well as critiques the designs for enterprise‑grade usability.

 Copilot design audit prompt